AliSoftware/Xcode-Utils/LibraryWithRsrc/README.md

 ### Create the Resource Bundle target

-Since Xcode 4 does not provide a template to generate a Resource Bundle for iOS, you will use the template for OSX bundles and then need to adjust the Build Settings to adapt it:
+Since Xcode 4 does not provide a template to generate a Resource Bundle for iOS, you will use the template for OSX bundles and then need to adjust its Build Settings to adapt it for iOS:

-* In your project that generates your static library, in addition to the "Static Library" target, add a New Target using the "Bundle" template of the OSX "Framework & Library" template section
+* In your project that generates your static library, in addition to the "Static Library" target, add a **New Target** using the
+**"Bundle" template of the OSX** "Framework & Library" template section
-* Go to the Build Settings of this newly generated template, and delete the following key (i.e. select their line and hit the delete key, to remove the custom value propose and so that they use the default values instead):
+* Go to the Build Settings of this newly generated template, and delete the following key (i.e. select their line and hit the delete key, to remove the custom value proposed, so that they use the default values instead):
   * `Base SDK`
   * `Architectures`
   * `OSX Deployment Target`